 6.6 The university will take any necessary administrative actions and may request restitution of funds.
 Recovery of funds will be the responsibility of the Assistant Vice President for Finance unless otherwise decided.

-6.7 University employees are encouraged to report instances of waste or abuse to Audit and Management Services.
+6.7 University employees and students are encouraged to report instances of waste or abuse to Audit and Management Services.
 Audit and Management Services will perform any necessary audit procedures and make recommendations for improving internal controls.

 Employees and students are responsible for notifying Audit and Management Services of circumstances that suggest that a fraudulent transaction may have occurred.

 Audit and Management Services is responsible for performing audit procedures to determine whether there is a reasonable possibility that a fraudulent transaction has occurred.
 The office is also responsible for preparing letters for the president's signature to report possible fraudulent transactions by employees to the Auditor of Public Accounts, the State Inspector General and the Superintendent of State Police in accordance with § 30-138.A of the Code of Virginia.
 Audit and Management Services will report incidents involving students to the Dean of Students and, if student organizations are involved, the Associate Vice President for Student Life and Involvement.